 - N/A No instrument is connected - Bad No communications exist - ???
 Communications exist, but there are frequent errors - ?OK Communications exist, but there are occasional errors - OK Communication is established and working properly

-For set-up of the auxiliary instruments go to the menu item "Slave Instrument Setup" The Return button will return the user to the menu screen.
+For set-up of the auxiliary instruments go to the menu item "Slave Instrument Setup".

 Load TC/Auxiliary Analog Input